beitong95/cs425/mp1/README.md

 NA means command line thread can directly get achieve those features

+All commands with number(which means they need to be processed in UDPserver) can be executed in the next gossip period.
+(No hard real time requirement)

 CHANGE_TO_ALL2ALL = 1
 CHANGE_TO_GOSSIP = 2
 LIST_MEMBERSHIPLIST = NA